BEROCHLU/openai-cli-chatbot/README.md

 - Uses OpenAI API for generating responses.
 - Maintains conversation history for context-aware replies.
 - Saves conversation history to the `./history` folder.
-- Supports text file content input using pipe ` | ` syntax.
+- Supports text and xlsx files content input using pipe ` | ` syntax.
 - Supports instant saving of conversation history using the `!save` command without ending the session.

 ## Requirements